nitsanavni/nitsan-asks.github.io/in-progress/TDD-to-Remove-Behavior.md

 What does it look like to roll back existing behavior with TDD? 🤔

 Usually TDD has an additive direction to it where behavior is being added to the code in small increments.
-That true for product development in general too.
+This is true for product development in general too.

 A more subtle case is when behavior needs **changing**, not simply being added.
-Still the changes are done in small steps of transformations.
+Still, the changes are done in small steps of transformations.

 How about pure removal of behavior?
 I've never practiced that with TDD.